tlee817/amex-credit-score-classification/README.md

 - **ROC AUC:** >0.89 for every class
 - **Precision–Recall:**

-  - Class 1 (**Standard**) achieves the highest Average Precision (~0.92+)
+  - Class 1 (**Standard**) achieves the highest Average Precision
-  - Classes 0 (**Poor**) and 2 (**Good**) also remain stable (~0.82–0.90)
+  - Classes 0 (**Poor**) and 2 (**Good**) also remain stable

   <img src="assets/image.png" alt="Model performance plot 1" width="600" />
   <img src="assets/image-1.png" alt="Model performance plot 2" width="600" />

   ### Key takeaways

-  - Most misclassifications occur **between adjacent credit tiers** (Standard ↔ Poor or Standard ↔ Good).
+  - Most misclassifications occur **between adjacent credit categories** (Standard ↔ Poor or Standard ↔ Good).
-  - **Direct Poor ↔ Good confusion is rare**, indicating the model learns an ordered structure rather than random class separation.
+  - **Direct Poor ↔ Good confusion is rare**, indicating the model learns an ordered structure rather than random class separation

 ## 🚀 **Next Steps**

 ### Known Limitations

-- **Month Feature Leakage**: The temporal index feature Month was inadvertently included during training, introducing potential leakage (model may partially learn position in timeline rather than underlying behavior).
-Retraining without Month was attempted but constrained by available compute; current results are reported with this caveat.
+- **Month Feature Leakage**: The feature "Month" was accidentally included during training, introducing potential leakage where the model may be dependent on this feature instead of solely focusing on customer behavior.
+Retraining without Month was attempted but constrained by available computational resources.
+Note that current results are reported with this caveat.
-- **At_Risk_Flag Availability**: The engineered At_Risk_Flag (derived from historical delay_from_due_date patterns) is not exposed in the “Predict From New Data” form because single‑month inputs lack the required history.
+- **At_Risk_Flag Availability**: The engineered At_Risk_Flag (derived from historical delay_from_due_date patterns) is not exposed in the “Predict From New Data” form in the Streamlit app because single‑month inputs lack the required history.
 It is retained only for existing customers in "Predict From Existing Data".

 ### Planned Improvements

 - **Month Feature Leakage**: Retrain the model to ensure that model performance is solely driven by customer attributes
-- **At_Risk_Flag Availability**: redesign new‑customer flow to accept a short recent history window or retrain excluding this feature for consistency.
+- **At_Risk_Flag Availability**: redesign new‑customer flow to accept a one month history window or retrain excluding this feature for consistency

 ## 📝 **License**